Program Length: 13 Lessons

 Relationship Skills for Love, Life, and Work

 For a growing number of young adults, unplanned pregnancy, single parenting, and troubled relationships derail personal goals.
 Love Notes 3.0 was created for this vulnerable audience, some already pregnant or parenting.
 In 13 lessons, they discover—often for the first time—how to make wise choices about relationships, sexuality, pregnancy, partnering, and more.
-Version 3.0 includes brand new content important to today’s youth, including sexual consent, sexual assault, cyber bullying, online porn, drugs & alcohol – and their impact on relationships, and sexting.
+Version 3.0 includes brand new content important to today’s youth, including sexual consent, sexual assault, cyber bullying, online porn, sexting, drugs & alcohol – and their impact on relationships.

 Rather than focusing on what to avoid, Love Notes builds assets and appeals to aspirations.
 It offers young people new conceptual frameworks to help them make informed decisions instead of sliding into unplanned choices that can derail their lives.